dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/account-viewers/documenation-reviews/index.md

 This report provides details about the custom documentation review type of CDI reviews performed by account.

 ### Navigating to Documentation Review
-Unlike the CDI Worksheet which is located under the Document Tree, the Documentation Review section is found on the Navigation Tree within the user interface.
+Unlike the CDI Worksheet which is located under the Document tree, the Documentation Review section is found on the Navigation tree within the user interface.
 This distinction allows easy access to reviews that are separate from the standard CDI workflows and documents.

 ### Steps to Access Documentation Review

-1. Locate the Navigation Tree: Once logged into the system, navigate to the left-hand side of the screen where the Navigation Tree is displayed.
-This pane provides access to various functions within the system.
+1. Locate the Navigation tree: Once logged into the system, navigate to the left-hand side of the screen where the Navigation tree is displayed.
-2. Select Documentation Review: Under the Navigation Tree, will be the Documentation Review section.
+2. Select Documentation Reviews: Under the Navigation tree, will be the Documentation Reviews section.
 Click on it to open the review interface.

 ![Documentation Reviews](2025-02-20_DocumentationReview1.png)

-3. Adding a New Review: Upon opening the Documentation Review module, you will have the option to +Add Review.
-This allows you to select the specific review type from the list of available choices.
+3. Adding a New Review: Upon opening the Documentation Reviews viewer, you will have the option to +Add Review.
+This allows the user to select the specific review type from the list of available choices.
 The choices available are customized per organization and can include any form types an organization has designed.

 ![Documentation Reviews](2025-02-20_DocumentationReview2.png)